BoraDere/ScreenSentinel/README.md

 All initially created images should have `init` in their name, since they will most likely the most quality photos. `init` states that these photos should not be deleted through the usage.

 If any initial photos are not provided, photo taking screen will appear.
-It will ask for a user name, then ask you to take photos for the amount stated in the settings file.
-Press `s` to take photos, and `q` to exit that screen, if you do not want to take more than 1 photos.
+It will ask for a user name, make you select a camera, then ask you to take photos for the amount stated in the settings file.
+Press `s` to take photos, and `q` to exit that screen, if you do not want to take more photos.
 As you can guess, at least 1 photo is necessary.

 ## Settings
 * camera: Index of the camera will be used.
 0 is the default value and states the primary camera.
 Data type must be integer.